rubenwardy/minetest_modding_book/_en/basics/lua.md

 A code editor with code highlighting is sufficient for writing scripts in Lua.
 Code highlighting uses different colours for words and characters depending on what they represent.
-This allows you to more easily notice mistakes and inconsistencies.
+This allows you to easily notice mistakes and inconsistencies.

 For example: